-I know my education is important.
+I know my education is important to me.
 It is important that I work to the best of my ability.
 I agree to do the following:

 - 1. Be at school every day and on time unless I am sick. - 2.
 Come to school each day prepared with supplies and an attitude to learn. - 3.
-Be responsible for my own behavior.
-Ask for help when I need it. - 4.
+Be responsible for my own behavior. - 4.
 Respect and cooperate with other students and adults. - 5.
 Return completed schoolwork on time. - 6.
-Read at home. - 7.
-Tell my family about my school day.
+Read at home.